nixworks/public/news/2009/06/30/index.md

 ##### President of Cameroon
 ### [ The President of Cameroon Paul Biya sacks Prime Minister Ephraim Inoni and appoints Philemon Yang to the role. ](/news/2009/06/30/the-president-of-cameroon-paul-biya-sacks-prime-minister-ephraim-inoni-and-appoints-philemon-yang-to-the-role.md)
-_Context: President of Cameroon, Philemon Yang, Paul Biya, Ephraim Inoni, Prime Minister_
+_Context: Philemon Yang, President of Cameroon, Prime Minister, Ephraim Inoni, Paul Biya_

 ##### Dresden
 ### [ Dresden loses its status as a UNESCO World Heritage Site. ](/news/2009/06/30/dresden-loses-its-status-as-a-unesco-world-heritage-site.md)
-_Context: UNESCO, world heritage site, Dresden_
+_Context: UNESCO, Dresden, world heritage site_

 ##### German
 ### [ Germany's Constitutional Court approves the Treaty of Lisbon, but suspends ratification of it. ](/news/2009/06/30/germany-s-constitutional-court-approves-the-treaty-of-lisbon-but-suspends-ratification-of-it.md)
-_Context: Treaty of Lisbon, German, Federal Constitutional Court of Germany, approves_
+_Context: approves, Federal Constitutional Court of Germany, Treaty of Lisbon, German_

 ##### Central Statistics Office
 ### [ Official figures from the Central Statistics Office show a dramatic contraction in the Irish economy in the first three months of 2009. ](/news/2009/06/30/official-figures-from-the-central-statistics-office-show-a-dramatic-contraction-in-the-irish-economy-in-the-first-three-months-of-2009.md)